 Your role would consist of owning the SupportPay message and content to parents & family law professionals.
 You would spend your time writing & creating content, establishing and owning a consistent voice across all channels – marketing, sales, partnership & products.
 You will be doing market research, translating complex legal topics into best practices for customers, developing marketing materials and information for family law professionals & parents, developing educational topics & developing creative ways to market SupportPay to parents and legal professionals alike.
-Your contribution and content will be used across emails, blog posts, websites and contributed articles with the goal of establishing SupportPay as the expert in the child support market while maximizing the ability to get and retain paid users
+Your contribution and content will be used across emails, blog posts, websites, social media, and contributed articles with the goal of establishing SupportPay as the expert in the child support market while maximizing the ability to get and retain paid users

-- Undergraduate Degree or education in communication, journalism, literature, English, etc
+Undergraduate Degree or education in communication, journalism, literature, English, etc

-- Graduate degree in Law or Business
+Graduate degree in Law or Business